taogre/No-Database-Auth-System/README.md

 What the server has to do to create an account is the following:

 1. It has to create a **unique** string, which gets **salted** and **hashed**.
 The result of that is the `key`.
 You could imagine it as something like a username.
-It is very important that the string you start of is unique.
-Otherwise somebody get's access to another account.
+It is very important that the string you start with is unique.
+Otherwise somebody gets access to another account.
 Another very important thing is to have a **secret salt**.

 2. In order to prevent somebody from just bruteforceing the key my method requires another parameter, which I call the `authToken`.
 As you can imagine it is like a password.
 The way it is created is close to the creation of the `key`.
 Take the `key`, you've just created in the first step, **salt** it (**Recommended: Use two different salts**) and voila you've created the `key` and `authToken`.